It feels good when you’ve done your research before pitching an article idea to an editor:

 People are people

-You’re not sending a message to a continually enthusiastic robot that reviews all of the emails they receive with perfect objectivity and care.
+You’re not sending a message to a continually enthusiastic robot that reviews all of the emails it receives with perfect care and objectivity.

 You’re emailing another person … a human being.

 How important is the content of this email for the recipient?
-Is it helpful to have this information right now?
+Will it be helpful for them to have this information right now?
 Or, is it just important to me because of the time and effort I’ve spent crafting it?